Payroll Management Services

 The Employment Act defines “salary” or “wage” as all remuneration payable to an employee with respect to his employment, including allowances and bonuses.
 However, it excludes:

-- The value of accommodation, supply of light, water, medical attendance or other amenities;
+- The value of accommodation, the supply of light, water, medical attendance or other amenities;

 - Pension or provident fund contributions paid by the employer;